CDD refresh for existing accountancy clients: What should be checked?

 Conclusion

-A CDD refresh should leave accountancy firms with a clear basis for continuing, updating, or escalating the client relationship from an AML perspective.
+A CDD refresh should leave accountancy firms with a strong basis for continuing, updating, or escalating the client relationship from an AML perspective.

-Handled properly, a CDD refresh provides more than an updated file.
-It gives a defensible record of how the client was reviewed and why the firm’s AML position remained appropriate.
+Handled properly, a CDD refresh gives firms more than an updated file.
+It leaves a defensible record of how the client was reviewed and why the AML position remains appropriate.

 FAQs